1. Speaking From Authority

 I discovered that the more I speak up, the more I hear [my students] speaking up, too.
 This is one of the ways we create that safe space around us, where our young people know that they are accepted, appreciated and heard.

-An elementary school principal in the Pacific Northwest says that he routinely interrupts when he hears biased words being used—either with teachers or with students.
+An elementary school principal in the Pacific Northwest says that he routinely interrupts when he hears bigotry or derogatory words being used—either with teachers or with students.

 I step in.
 I say, ‘Whoa, whoa, whoa.’
 The vast majority, with students, is kids using words they don’t really understand.
 They just know the word is negative, a put-down.
 So I make it public, but I don’t make it punitive.
 It’s a teachable moment, and I want everyone within earshot to know it’s not okay to speak that way here.

 There is power in a peer relationship.
 When a friend or trusted colleague tells you something, you often hear it more clearly than if it comes from some other source.
-Peer relationships also are problematic.
-Explaining to another teacher why offensive language should be avoided might result in a reply along the lines of “You’re not my boss.”
+Peer relationships are also problematic.
+Explaining to another teacher why derogatory language should be avoided might result in a reply along the lines of “You’re not my boss.”

 So there are considerations to be made: